Bug report #14517

 I will leave this issue open for a while, so if anyone can provide more info, please add it here

-#17 Updated by Maximilian Krambach almost 4 years ago
+#17 Updated by Maximilian Krambach over 4 years ago

 Geoalgorithm.py :90 getCopy(self) creates an instance of an algorithm with parameters.